FormingWorlds/PROTEUS/docs/source/installation.rst

         MPID_nem_tcp_init(377).............: gethostbyname failed, localhost (errno 3)

     * This is actually a network configuration issue.
-To fix it, you need to add the following to ``/etc/hosts``:
+To fix it, you need to add the following to ``/etc/hosts``, where`computername` is your hostname:

     .. code-block:: console